ksantosh464/Solution-Engineering/articles/solution-engineering-natd/README.md

 ## Journey to Cloud: Presentation

 The scenario for the presentation is one where you need to present a technical/business overview of Oracle’s cloud platform to a potential customer that is interested in making the journey to the cloud.
 The customer audience consists of technical and business level attendees.
 This customer is interested in moving to the cloud but is not sure whether it makes sense and whether Oracle is the right vendor.
-They are strictly on-prem today.
 It is important to address both the business value and the technical value of the proposed solution.

 This **presentation** should be no longer than <u>**15 minutes**</u> and can be based on the content found in the links provided below.A [Powerpoint deck is available at this link](FY18_Candidate_Cloud_Presentation.pptx).
 You do not have to use this specific presentation so feel free to customize it.
 We suggest that you use your own words in presenting the slides.